Scenic Fall Color Report along Minnesota’s North Shore of Lake Superior

 Looking for some scenic fall hikes along Minnesota’s North Shore, check out this book by Andrew Slade, a veteran outdoorsman who has extensively explored Minnesota’s North Shore both camping and hiking.
 He also has trekked the entire Superior Hiking Trail.
 These are his favorite day hikes along the North Shore.

-While Dan and I golfed Lutsen’s Superior National Golf Club, Jo and Donna rode the tram at Lutsen Ski Area to the top of Moose Mountain where they elected to hike Superior Hiking Trail segment that runs from the top of the mountain, across the top of Mystery Mountain and then down a spur trail to the parking lot at the ski area.
-Their hike was 4.2 miles and while it might seem it was downhill since they started at the top of Moose Mountain the trail actually went down on the north side of Moose Mountain but then went UP the south face of Mystery Mountain, which is actually at a slightly higher elevation than Moose, and then proceeded to descend again.
+Day 4 (9/28/2011) While Dan and I golfed Lutsen’s Superior National Golf Club, Jo and Donna rode the Gondola Tram at Lutsen Ski Area to the top of Moose Mountain where they elected to hike Superior Hiking Trail segment that runs from the top of the mountain, across the top of Mystery Mountain and then down a spur trail to the parking lot at the ski area.
+Their hike was 4.2 miles and while it might seem it was downhill since they started at the top of Moose Mountain.
+From there the trail actually went down on the north side of Moose Mountain but then went UP the south face of Mystery Mountain, at a slightly higher elevation than Moose, and then proceeded to descend again.
 Of all the north shore summits that Jo and Donna tackled this one was the toughest.
 But they were rewarded with some nice color as well as some decent exercise (see pictures).

 While the girls were working up some perspiration on the mountain, Dan and I were down below “working” the challenging golf holes on Superior National’s three golf courses: River, Canyon, and Mountain.
 It was great weather for golfing and Superior National’s courses are scenic and challenging.
 I lost a few golf balls, well maybe more than a few, but had a good time none-the-less.
 Dan had a couple of good rounds but found the River course unexpectedly challenging.
 But a few days later we golfed the course again and Dan shaved 5 strokes off his previous River course score – so he was happy.
 You can see a more detailed golf course review of Superior National on our SuperiorTrails Golf Course website.

+Days 5 & 6 (9/29 – 9/30).
 As we headed north towards Thunder Bay, Ontario we found after Cascade River State Park the colors were more muted due to a higher percentage of Aspen and Spruce and being further north.
 From Grand Marais to Thunder Bay when there is color change, yellows predominate.
-Pleasant drive including some stunning overlooks of Lake Superior as you approach the border crossing at Grand Portage and the Pigeon River.
-No delays crossing the border and the 40 mile drive to Thunder Bay is pleasant and includes some panaromic views of several large glacial mounds that dot the landscape.
+It is a pleasant drive that has some stunning overlooks of Lake Superior as you approach the border crossing at Grand Portage and the Pigeon River.
+We had no delays crossing the border and the 40 mile drive to Thunder Bay is pleasant and includes some panoramic views of several large glacial mounds that dot the landscape.

 We came to Thunder Bay to visit Fort William Historical Park, play golf at the Whitewater Golf Club, and hoped to find some nice color at this time of the year.
 Like we found around Grand Marais, the color in Thunder Bay had not changed completely and what was changed was mostly yellow from Aspen and a few Birch trees.
 From Grand Marais going north the nature of the forest begins to change from Northern Hardwood Forest mixed with fir, spruce, and pine to what is termed a Boreal Forest.
 The thin soils and the shorter summers create a less diverse forest than you find in Northern Wisconsin or the Upper Peninsula.
 Here you find mostly spruce, tamarack, and aspen or popple in the woods.
 Few Maple, Oak, Hickory, Ash, Beech, or several other species that produce the range of reds, oranges, golds, as well as yellows that make the fall woods in late September so beautiful.
 But one advantage of this difference is that it allows a complete Lake Superior Circle Color Tour during which you can catch peak color at most places.
 This is because Aspen, which produces the predominate woods color from Grand Marais north into Ontario and over to Wawa, changes a week or two later than the Maples and Oaks.